Hong Kong–United Kingdom relations: Tourism

 Hong Kong is Britain's 38th most important market for volume of visits and 27th for the amount spent by visitors as of 2013.
 Two-fifths of Hong Kong visitors to the UK are British citizens and Hong Kongers visiting friends and relatives and on holidays.

-The UK Home Office permits British National (Overseas) of ages 18 to 30 to participate Tier 5 (Youth Mobility Scheme) without sponsor nor limit on the number of places.
+The UK Home Office permits British National (Overseas) of ages 18 to 30 to participate in the Tier 5 (Youth Mobility Scheme) without sponsor nor limits the number of places.
 Starting from 1 January 2014, both the UK and Hong Kong have offered "Working Holiday Programs" for a maximum stay of 24 months.
-The programme allows 1000 young students with Certificate of Sponsorship to holiday in Hong Kong or the UK and to take temporary employment as needed to cover the expenses of their visit.
+The programme allows 1000 young students with a Certificate of Sponsorship to holiday in Hong Kong or the UK and to take temporary employment as needed to cover the expenses of their visit.
 The programme aims to increase travel by young British citizens and young Hong Kong SAR passport holders, and to strengthen the links between the two regions.

 Participants receive the same treatment as Hong Kong permanent residents in all matters concerning the application of laws, regulations and practices regarding health and working conditions.
 This is a 24-month program – one of the longest offered by either government.

 Causeway Bay Books disappearances

 Between October and December 2015, five staff of Causeway Bay Books went missing.
-Lee Bo, also known as Paul Lee, a British citizen and a Hong Kong resident, was suspected to be kidnapped by the Chinese Communist agents to Mainland China after he was last seen in Chai Wan, Hong Kong Island on 30 December 2015.
+Lee Bo, also known as Paul Lee, a British citizen and a Hong Kong resident, was suspected to be kidnapped by Chinese Communist agents to Mainland China after he was last seen in Chai Wan, Hong Kong Island on 30 December 2015.

 The Foreign and Commonwealth Office of the United Kingdom expressed "deep concerns" over the disappearances.
 British Foreign Minister Philip Hammond requested Hong Kong and China to search for the missing people as it would be an "egregious breach of the one country, two systems policy, Hong Kong's Basic Law and the 1984 Sino-British Joint Declaration for someone to be spirited out of Hong Kong in order to face charges in a different jurisdiction".

 Concern on Lee Bo's case was further stressed in Hammond's report on Hong Kong for the second half of 2015.